jupyter/scipy-advanced-tutorial/Part1/04-notebook-extensions.md

 })
 ```

-The define call: `define(function(){` suggest we have no dependencies,
+The define call: `define(function(){` suggests that we have no dependencies,

-For readability we define a function that will be called on notebook load at the right time.
+For readability, we define a function that will be called on notebook load at the right time.
 We keep python convention that `_xxx` is private.
 ```js
   function _on_load(){